sudheerj/javascript-interview-questions/README.md

 55. ### Why do we need callbacks

     The callbacks are needed because javascript is an event driven language.
-That means instead of waiting for a response javascript will keep executing while listening for other events.
+That means instead of waiting for a response, javascript will keep executing while listening for other events.
     Let's take an example with the first function invoking an API call(simulated by setTimeout) and the next function which logs the message.

     ```javascript